Get in touch - 0800 1357420

 “Wadswick Green feels like a community,” Celia comments.
 “They loved the area where they lived before, but it was mainly families and professionals still working and everybody was wrapped up in their own lives, so apart from the carers, postman and family my mother wouldn’t see anyone day to day.
 But now they are both surrounded by friends and people they recognise, which makes them feel safer and gives me peace of mind.
 What’s great about Wadswick Green is that you can get just as involved as you like.
 And my mother is safe here to move around freely on her mobility scooter so she has much more independence.”

-Whilst many of the activities and facilities have been closed in light of the Covid-19 crisis, the couple are still very active members of the community.
+Whilst many of the activities and facilities have been temporarily closed in light of the Covid-19 crisis, the couple are still very active members of the community.
 John takes part in weekly Zumba classes from the balcony in keeping with social distancing measures, and several of the hobby groups they are part of also continue to remain active online through social media and emails.

 “The staff have been wonderful during this time,” Celia says.
 “We receive newsletters every week with all the latest updates, and they’ve set up a pop-up shop in the spa so residents can get all their essentials without having to leave the development.
 We’ve not used it much as we had food delivered, but I know it reassures Dad that it’s there.”